turingschool/backend-curriculum-site/module4/lessons/advanced-js-concepts.md

 ```

-What if I want to return a value dynamically depending on the properties Penelope has?
+What if I want to return a value dynamically depending on Penelope's properties?

 ```js
 var penelope = {